Blendify/blender-manual/trunk/blender_docs/manual/preferences/file.rst

 Hide Dot File/Data-blocks
    Hide file which start with ``.`` on file browsers (in Linux and Apple systems, ``.`` files are hidden).
 Hide Recent Locations
-   Hides the *Recent* panel of the *File Browser* which displays recently accessed folders.
+   Hides the *Recent* panel of the :doc:`File Browser </editors/file_browser/index>` which displays recently accessed folders.
 Show Thumbnails
-   Displays a thumbnail of images and movies when using the *File Browser*.
+   Displays a thumbnail of images and movies when using the :doc:`File Browser </editors/file_browser/index>`.

 .. _prefs-auto_save: